drhaney/pt100rtd/README.md

 Consuming ~3kB of Arduino program memory, this Pt100rtd library is larger than any collection of computational methods that might be used instead.
-For any ordinary temperature between -60C and 650C, the venerable Callendar -Van Dusen equation works adequately.
+For any ordinary temperature between -60C and 650C, the venerable Callendar -Van Dusen equation works well.
 Gas liquefaction enthusiasts, however, have different requirements.

 #### The measurement hardware is inadequate or middling.